LugoBlogger/BD-201-435-big-data-analytics/assignments/assignment-02.md

 ```

 ### [Bonus point: 20]
-Create a command prompt histogram
+Create a command prompt histogram where the number of the years of each actors is the number of `+` characters in the command
+prompt histogram.

+Your histogram shoudl be like this

 ```bash
  actor_0 | +++++++++++++++++++
  actor_1 | +++++